 How Much Will Three Pints of Blood Cost?

-Blood prices are different wherever you go, but you can expect to pay anywhere from $400 to $1200 for three pints.
+Blood prices are different wherever you go, but you can expect to pay anywhere from $400 to $1,200 for three pints.
 “Most providers don’t list what they charge,” according to Stauffer-Daly.
-The American Red Cross recently raised blood prices for hospitals, citing a blood shortage and costly safety measures.

-- Original Medicare: After you’ve used three pints of blood, your Medicare Part A deductible will still apply if you’re in inpatient care ($1,316 per benefit period).
+After you’ve used three pints of blood, your Medicare Part A deductible will still apply if you’re in inpatient care ($1,408 per benefit period in 2020).
 Additional Part A costs are a little bit more complicated, and you can read about them here.
 Considering the growth of same-day surgery, it’s also quite possible that you’ll use blood in an outpatient setting.
 In that case, Medicare Part B will handle your costs for subsequent pints of blood.

-- Medicare Advantage: Medicare Advantage plans set their own rules for coverage; however, your Medicare Advantage coverage will be at least as comprehensive as Original Medicare.
-Medicare Advantage plans have an out-of-pocket maximum of, at most, $6,700 in 2017.
+Medicare Advantage plans set their own rules for coverage; however, your Medicare Advantage coverage will be at least as comprehensive as Original Medicare.
+Medicare Advantage plans have an out-of-pocket maximum of, at most, $6,700 in 2020.

 PSA: Where to Donate Blood

 Natural disasters create blood shortages, affecting patients across the healthcare system.
 Unfortunately, blood isn’t just expensive because it’s scarce.
 Blood is also hard to store.
 Red blood cells are only viable for 42 days, and individuals generally can’t donate that frequently.

 Blood banks also make use of more than just red blood cells.
 Platelets expire after just 5 days and can be donated up to 24 times per year.
 Platelet donations are particularly important for chemotherapy patients, who rely on donated blood to survive.
 The following organizations can restock blood that you’ve used, or help others in need: